 When to Supplement

-Dry lick supplements should ideally be introduced before conditions become dry and cattle or sheet start to lose weight.
+Dry lick supplements should ideally be introduced before conditions become dry and cattle or sheep start to lose weight.

 When the manure is firm and dry, this indicates the rumen is short of protein and stock are likely to be losing weight.
 Non-protein nitrogen and true protein from protein meals in the PASTUREPRO® products will stimulate the rumen “bug” population, in turn promoting pasture intake.
 Supplements can increase intake of dry pastures by up to 30%.